 If your cabinets are stained, get a stain/polyurethane combo that will match the cabinet exteriors.
-Close enough is good enough here–this isn’t a place that will be seen often.
+Close enough is good enough here.
+This isn’t a place that will be seen often.
 Again, two or more coats are necessary.

 Afterwards, be sure to check the sink plumbing occasionally for leaks.
-The new floor panels will be able to stand up to a lot of abuse, but why test them?
+The new sink cabinet floor panels will be able to stand up to a lot of abuse, but why test them?
 Sitting water in a house is never a good thing!